Outdoor Brands Work to Keep Voters Safe in November

 Built on technology REI spent $100,000 developing in the spring to distribute PPE to healthcare workers, the new tool has been adapted for the needs of polling places.
 It was released yesterday, already fully stocked with product.

-“We reached out to the REI vendor base, made up of 1000-plus companies, and asked them to populate the marketplace with products they started making in the spring to help with the crisis,” says REI director of government and community affairs Marc Berejka.
+“We reached out to the REI vendor base, made up of 1000-plus companies, and asked them to populate the marketplace with products they started making in the spring to help with the crisis,” said REI director of government and community affairs Marc Berejka.
 “Companies can sell their PPE products directly through the marketplace starting today, or donate them if they’ve chosen to give them away for free.”

 The marketplace dovetails with a second tool BFA released this week: the Vote Safe Action Map, a “one-stop interactive dashboard for election officials to identify needed materials, and for businesses to fulfill those needs,” according to a BFA release.
 The tool covers the 13 states in which Operation Vote Safe is currently active.
 Businesses can filter by state, county, and category of need to identify the biggest deficits in polling place resources and contact state election officials to fill those needs.

-“Our community has always stood behind protecting the outdoors,” says Berejka.
+“Our community has always stood behind protecting the outdoors,” said Berejka.
 “This year, voting for officials who will fight for our environment is a big part of that.
 In that way, helping people vote safely fulfills part of our core mission.
 It’s absolutely critical.”